Thursday, January 13, 2011

 Then on our way home Tom and I stopped at our own little Rite Aid and I paid $7.10 for what would have been $30 if I'd not used coupons and bought items on sale.

-Of course, if we'd eat less, we'd spend less money, too. :)
+Of course, if we'd eat less, we'd spend less money, also. ツ

-But the main thing is that I'm still keeping it all an adventure rather than viewing this unemployment season as a scary burden.
-Technically, I refuse to allow myself to even go there and technically there's not even such a thing as an unemployment season, anyway!
+But the main thing is that I'm still viewing this as an adventure rather than a scary unemployment season burden.
+I refuse to allow myself to even go there and technically there's not even such a thing as an unemployment season, anyway!
 No, always we should be employed doing good, fruitful things for ourselves and mankind.

 Oh, we all are so not helpless!
 It's only inside our heads where we give-up, become non-creative and panicky, negative and paralyzed.